Current trends and future directions in event-based control: Analyzing the sampling behavior of event-based control

 There are different approaches to characterize the sampling behavior of event-based control systems.
 Analytic approaches allow making statements about the asymptotic behavior of linear systems in specific setups.
 The restriction to specific setups however limits the applicability of analytic approaches.
 To this end, particularly the analysis for systems of dimensions higher than 2 or of more complex setups like systems with output feedback can be considered as a potential goal for future research.

 Existing numeric approaches have the advantage, that they can be used for more complex system classes.
-Such approaches can also be leveraged for scheduling, cf. \cite{gleizer2020scalable}.
+Such approaches can also be leveraged for scheduling, cf.\ \cite{gleizer2020scalable}.
 In addition, they could also be used in the future to increase average inter-event times.
 To that end, it is noted in \cite{gleizer2021self} that (periodic) ETC is a greedy optimization strategy in the sense that always the short-term reward in the form of the next sampling instant is maximized, hoping that this brings long-term maximization.
 However, triggering at some specific sampling instants earlier than required to obtain stability guarantees may lead to larger inter-event times on average.
 Whilst existing work exploits this finding for STC based on abstractions in \cite{gleizer2021self} and using a hierarchical strategy with reinforcement learning in \cite{ong2024hierarchical}, there is still a need for better understanding of the underlying effects in order to find improved ETC schemes.
+This knowledge can then also be used in setups with shared resources, like in NCS, in order to design sampling schemes that truely consider long-term resource usage.
+For example, knowledge about the expected sampling pattern offers benefits for scheduling and, thus, efficient resource allocation.
+More approaches to address the opportunistic nature of ETC in shared resource setups are provided in Section~\ref{sec_current}.
 A potential drawback of numeric approaches that should be addressed by future research is their computational complexity that makes the analysis difficult for higher order systems.

 Overall, the results regarding the sampling behavior are quite diverse, depending on the considered setup.
 However, this does not imply that the results are contradictory.
 It rather emphasizes that different setups lead to different properties of the closed-loop system with event-based control.
 Thus, a thorough analysis is needed for each specific setup.
 To enable such an analysis, further tools need to be developed for setups that are not yet captured by the literature as, e.g., output feedback, dynamic triggering rules, and nonlinear systems.
 An overarching goal for the future is therefore to find a comprehensive mathematical perspective that makes it possible to capture all the observed effects in a unified manner.